GeoinformationSystems/GeoprocessingAppstore/README.md

 Features, License, Support, Issues for the ESRI Geoportal Server can be found here: https://github.com/Esri/geoportal-server

+## License

+The GeoMetaFacet project is licensed under The Apache Software License, Version 2.0

 ## Contact (for TUD modifications)

 Christin Henzen (christin.henzen@tu-dresden.de)